WordPress/performance/modules/js-and-css/speculation-rules/readme.txt

 = Browser support =

-The Speculation Rules API is a new web API and currently requires using Chrome 121+.
+The Speculation Rules API is a new web API, and the specific syntax used by the plugin currently requires using Chrome 121+.

 Other browsers will not see any adverse effects, however the feature will not work for those clients.